mollyincali/salaries-and-standards/README.md

 ![title](images/scatterpay_met.png)

 - The above graph is alot - in fact, it is over 8,000 dots since we were looking at every school.
-Lets group each School together by their District and look at them individually and see how that District's average salary compares to the percentage of students who met or exceeded standard for the whole County.
+Lets group each School together by their District and look at them individually and see how that District's average salary compares to the percentage of students who met or exceeded standard for the whole District.

 ![title](images/scatterpaybydistrict.png)